A cow is on the loose and wanted by police in South Florida

-PEMBROKE PINES, Fla.
-(AP) — A cow is on the loose in South Florida.
+PEMBROKE PINES, Fla. — A cow is on the loose in South Florida.
 Not considered dangerous, but police have been trying to corral it for weeks.

 The Pembroke Pines Police Department said Wednesday the animal has been spotted near Interstate 75 in southern Broward County.
 Somehow it has eluded capture since late January.